igorskyflyer/commoji/README.md

 <br>

 <div align="center">
-  🐉 Commoji is a compact, expressive tagging system that blends meaning and emoji to make your commit history more readable and beautiful. 🏷️
+  🐉 <code>Commoji</code> is a compact, expressive tagging system that blends meaning and emoji to make your commit history more readable and beautiful. 🏷️
 </div>

 <br>